-Abruptly, the poem returns the reader to the present day, and reimagines the title image.
+Abruptly, ‘A Gleam of Sunshine’ returns the reader to the present day, and reimagines the title image.
 Sunshine plays a very subtle, but important role in this piece.
 It acts as a metaphor for goodness and hope, and also for divinity, as a kind of holy essence to suggest to the speaker that God is present.
 With the sunlight dimmed, there is less of everything that is good in this place.
 There is no explanation presented for the disappearance of the girl, but it is clear that the narrator does not expect her to return.
 The first line of the verse points out that the place “seems” changed — which means that it is, in actuality, unchanged from the last time, described in such detail in an earlier verse.
 The presence of the angelic woman was enough to change the speaker’s perception of everything she touched, and now we see the influence that has had.

 Though thoughts, deep-rooted in my heart,

 The final two verses of the poem work well together to bring a sense of conclusion and, most importantly, return a sense of hope into the piece as a whole.
 The speaker’s thoughts contrast sharply with nearly every image presented in this lengthy poem thus far: deep roots, which are twisted and pale; pine trees, which black out sunlight and never lose their shade; and the idea of subduing, which is a very negative word to use.
 All of these ideas break the speaker away from the memory, which was joyous and happy, and remind the reader that in the present, they are secretly miserable for having lost this wonderful woman.